Links may lead to content or sites outside of this page.

 - What’s the deal with Ram and Vas?
 Are those their real names?

-- What motivates you to tell this story?
+- What inspires you to tell this story?

-- Was there really a dirty burlesque puppet show loosely based on this comic?
+- Was there really a dirty burlesque puppet show loosely based on Velvet Rasputin comics?

 - Do you have research notes?